JamesGold/ourlocal/_pubs/680360_pack_horse/680360_pack_horse.md

 **At the Pack Horse in Macclesfield, we pride ourselves on catering for all your needs in a warm and welcoming environment.**

-Our friendly staff will ensure the Pack Horse feels like your home from home – serving you with our fantastic range of drinks and tasty food from our seasonal menu.
+Our friendly staff will ensure the Pack Horse feels like your home from home – serving you with our fantastic range of drinks.

 We’ll ensure that the Pack Horse is somewhere you’re always able to relax, whether by yourself, with friends or with family.